actframework/act-doc/en/jobs.md

 # Jobs and Scheduler

-Job and scheduler is one of the best feature provide by ActFramework.
+Job and scheduler is one of the best feature of ActFramework.
 It makes job scheduling really a handy piece of work.
 What you need to do is just create a public method without return result and parameter.
 The method could be either static or virtual.

 ## Run logic regularly